dmachard/go-dnscollector/doc/configuration.md

 - `ra`: flag recursion available
 - `ad`: flag authenticated data
 - `edns-csubnet`: display client subnet info
-- `pdns-tag`: powerdns metadata, get one tag only, the first one in the list
-- `pdns-tags`: powerdns metadata, get all tags separated by comma
-- `pdns-original-request-subnet`: powerdns metadata, original request subnet like edns subclient
-- `pdns-applied-policy`: powerdns metadata, applied policy
 - `suspicious-score`: suspicious score for unusual traffic

+PowerDNS directives:
+- `powerdns-tags[:INDEX]`: get all tags separated by comma, or the tag according to the provided INDEX
+- `powerdns-original-request-subnet`: get original request subnet like edns subclient
+- `powerdns-applied-policy`: get applied policy
+- `powerdns-metadata[:KEY]`: get  all metadata separated by comma or specific one if a valid KEY is provided

 ```yaml
 global: